 (insert Logo)

-Draft for Review – Release on MasterCard EMV Certification (V-3 09-21-18)
+Draft for Release

-purewrist® Announces Global Availability of Its Contactless MasterCard-Certified EMV Payment and Transaction Wristband
+purewrist® Announces Global Availability of Its Contactless MasterCard-Certified EMV Payment and Transaction Wristband Based on NXP SmartMX Technology

 New York, NY.
-September 00 2018 – Purewrist®, makers of a contactless payment and OEM transaction wristband, today announced the global commercial availability of its secure EMV-compliant, white-label payment platform, which recently received full certification from MasterCard.
+October 19, 2018 – Purewrist®, makers of a contactless payment and OEM transaction wristband, today announced the global commercial availability of its secure EMV-compliant, white-label payment platform, which recently received full certification from MasterCard.
+The wristband is based on NXP® Semiconductor’s SmartMX® platform for highly secure and fast data transactions with billions of ICs serving banks and government program around the world.
+Additionally with NXP’s MIFARE DESFire® solution, the wristbands can enable simple, secure access control, ticketing, public transportation, and brand loyalty.

-The letter of approval (LoA) from MasterCard certifies the purewrist NFC contactless solution is fully CSI-compliant with Mastercard, enabling its use with M/Chip advance payment applications in any current EMV-based contactless payment transaction.
+The letter of approval (LoA) from MasterCard (MC) certifies the purewrist NFC contactless solution is fully CSI-compliant with Mastercard, enabling its use with M/Chip advance payment applications in any current EMV-based contactless payment transaction.

 The Secure Technology Alliance reports1 a growing acceptance of contactless payment, with more than 30 percent of point-of-sales (POS) terminals internationally now supporting EMV contactless payment.
-Additional applications include access control, ticketing and brand loyalty applications.

 “Until now if a payment transaction stakeholder wanted an alternative contactless payment or transaction solution, their brand identity – and access to valuable customer relationships – was hidden behind another branded payment device like a smart watch or third-party payment wallet,” said Ari Gardiner, co-founder of purewrist, a New York-based company.
 “The brand ID on our purewrist payment and transaction bracelets is ‘owned’ by the issuing company with their name, tag line or slogan molded onto the secure, easy-to-use, fashionable and comfortable silicone wristband.”